Fallout (video game): Reception

-Fallout received critical acclaim, critics considering it one of the best role-playing video games at the time.
+Fallout received critical acclaim, with critics considering it one of the best role-playing video games at the time.
 PC PowerPlay predicted that Fallout would revive the genre and thought that both casual gamers and fans of role-playing games would enjoy the game.
 GameSpot declared that because of the release of Fallout, gamers would not have to wait for a good role-playing game anymore.
 The Electric Playground said that they "can't think of another game that comes even close to Fallout's excellent character generation and skill system, great story, and classy delivery."

 Critics praised the character system.
 GamePro considered it the best aspect, and Todd Vaughn of PC Gamer found the system "easy and fun to use."
 The Washington Post praised the "realistic tradeoffs" during customization.
 Computer Games Strategy Plus said the system allowed for a variety of effective character builds, and The Electric Playground and PC PowerPlay praised the game for allowing each skill to be useful.
 GameSpot felt that "the variety of characters that can be created and the truly different experiences that each type of character can have should satisfy even hard-core RPG players."

 The post-apocalyptic setting and story were praised.
 The setting was lauded as refreshing for a role-playing game; Just Adventure said that Fallout abandoned the traditional fantasy-based settings of many role-playing games.
 Butcher said the game's appearance, sound, and ambient music delivered a believable environment, and Computer Games Strategy Plus found the mix of satire and grit well-executed.
-GameSpot and the Independent said the storyline was compelling.
+GameSpot and The Independent said the storyline was compelling.
 Critics commended the cinematic introduction; The Electric Playground called it "the most haunting opening movie" he had seen.
 Butcher praised the ability to complete quests in multiple ways, and Next Generation found the subquests to be a natural outgrowth of the main quest.
 Computer Gaming World, however, said the dialogue was unable to account for the player's unpredictability, resulting in out-of-order dialogue.
 Just Adventure considered the ending among the best in video games.

 The combat received a slightly positive reception.
 Several reviews praised its tactical nature, and GameSpot found the targeting system satisfying.
 Computer Games Strategy Plus said that fans of turn-based RPGs would greatly enjoy the combat because of the wide variety of weapons.
 Finding the combat unrealistic, Computer Gaming World said that the turn-based system "might bore or disappoint Diablo fans, but will be welcome to most hard-core RPGers."
 The companions were criticized because the player could not control them directly.
 Vaughn said the combat was great when playing without companions and frustrating when playing with them.